 At &us, our team of strategists, designers, and coaches come together to unleash the power of making in organisations, teams, and individuals.
 We care about helping the very people organisations hire to help them thrive, thrive themselves.

-To us, ‘making’ means creating or improving ‘things’ — from product and services to big programmes of work, to internal processes and new ways of working.
+To us, ‘making’ means creating or improving ‘things’ — from products and services to big programmes of work, to internal processes and new ways of working.

 It sounds simple but many big organisations struggle to do this well.
 Sheer complexity encourages a culture of ‘managing’ — constantly planning, updating, and aligning — which gets in the way of actually building value.